-- A lesbian couple may still choose to do or a gay couple might choose to dance with their mothers.
+- A lesbian couple may both still choose to do a father-daughter dance or a gay couple might choose to dance with their mothers.
 You can abandon this tradition altogether or mix it up

-Most gay couples won’t have a bouquet, whereas a lesbian couple might have two.
-You can either have or not have a bouquet toss accordingly.
+- Most gay couples won’t have a bouquet, whereas a lesbian couple might have two.
+You can either have or not have a bouquet toss accordingly